 Safety Assurance is the monitoring, measuring, and evaluating pillar of SMS.
 The Safety Assurance process will provide evidence as to whether the safety mitigations are performing as intended and will be a proactive source for safety performance data and predictive action.
 The Safety Assurance process will also identify changes that may introduce new safety risks in operation in support of service delivery.
-Here, MCTS will assure that our safety risk mitigation process are effective and that through the collection and analysis of data, we meet or exceed our safety objectives.
+Here, MCTS will assure that our safety risk mitigation process are effective to include but not limited to by the collection and analysis of data, OSHA standards and reporting, information collect on safety events, results from customer service reports, and internal reviews and assessments, that we meet or exceed our safety objectives.